roopesh/ad-qolsys/README.md

 Fully self-contained AppDaemon app.
 If you have HA MQTT Discovery turned on, you should end up with binary sensors for each `Door_Window` zone on the Qolsys panel.
 There are more zone types which I don’t own so I have not handled them in anyway.

-You’ll also have an `alarm_control_panel` device in HA for each partition in your Qolsys panel.
+You’ll also have an alarm_control_panel for each partition.
+If you use the alarm panel component in HA, you don't have to worry about sending commands to the panel.
+It'll all be auto-magiced with MQTT discovery.

 Arguments in apps.yaml:
 ```